oketaiwoesther/LITA_Class_Documentation/README.md

 enable us to tell compelling stories around our data from the insight gotten and to know the best performance from our data.

 ### Data sources
-The primary source of Data used here is Data
+The primary source of Data used here is Data sale.csv and this is an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other data repository site.